awsdocs/aws-private-ca-user-guide/doc_source/PCAUpdateCA.md

 + **`CREATING`** – ACM Private CA is creating your private certificate authority\.
 + **`PENDING_CERTIFICATE`** – The CA has been created and now needs a certificate to be operational\.
 You must use your ACM Private CA\-hosted or on\-premises root or subordinate CA to sign your private CA CSR and then import it into ACM Private CA\.
 For more information, see [Creating and Installing the Certificate for a Private CA](PCACertInstall.md)\.
 + **`ACTIVE`** – Your private CA is active and can be used to sign and issue certificates\.
-+ **`DISABLED`** – Your private CA has been disabled\.
++ **`DISABLED`** – A disabled CA cannot issue new certificates\.
+While disabled, the CA supports revocation for certificates issued previously, and it continues to generate certificate revocation lists \(CRLs\)\.
 + **`EXPIRED`** – If the CA certificate for your private CA expires, ACM Private CA sets the status to `EXPIRED`\.

   Considerations:
   + CA certificates are not automatically renewed by default\.
-For information about automating renewal through AWS Certificate Manager, see [Assigning Certificate Renewal Permissions to ACM](PcaPermissions.md)\.
+For information about automating renewal through AWS Certificate Manager, see [Assign Certificate Renewal Permissions to ACM](granting-ca-access.md#PcaPermissions)\.
   + An expired CA no longer generates CRLs\.
   + Audit reports continue to work for an expired CA\.
   + Your account continues to be billed for an expired CA\.